Vulgar (film): Plot

 Will spends a considerable amount of time after the attack in a crippling depression, which nearly costs him his home.
 Eventually, Will fulfills a promise to appear as a clown at one of his past clients' children's party.
 When he gets to the party, Will discovers a hostage crisis is occurring; the father of one of the children, in the middle of divorce proceedings, has kidnapped his own daughter and is threatening to kill her.
+He agrees to exchange his daughter for his wife.
 In a near-suicidal reaction, Will sneaks past the police barricade, breaks into the house, and subdues the father.
-News reporters capture some of the event on film, and before long the story makes national headlines.
+News reporters capture some of the events on film, and before long the story makes national headlines.
 Will becomes known as "the hero clown;" the attention and outpouring of support breaks him out of his depression, and he is eventually given his own syndicated children's television show.

 The media coverage attracts the attention of Ed and his sons (who are still raping young men).
 They threaten Will with a copy of the tape of his being raped (edited to look like amateur porn) and begin to extort him.
 When Will tries to pay the men off, they attack him in a bathroom stall.
 Will finally strikes an agreement with the men wherein he will come to a motel room and "perform" for them, allowing himself to be taken advantage of again, and they will give him all of the copies of the tape; secretly, Will plans to ambush and murder them with the help of Syd.

 When the time comes, the gun jams and Will finds himself unable to kill his tormentors.
 Just as Ed and his sons move in to rape and murder Will, Ed's son Frankie accidentally shoots himself in the face.
 Then, a shootout ensues with a vagrant lowlife at the hotel, who robs Syd and then plots to do the same to the others.
 Both the man and Ed's other son (Gino) shoot each other to death.
 Ed panics, and Will chases him through the motel parking lot to a nearby deserted playground.
 As Will approaches him with gun-in-hand, Ed has a massive heart attack and dies.
 Will takes off as he hears police sirens coming.
 His conscience clear, Will retrieves the tape and goes on to live happily ever after, hosting his television show.